ReinaT5678/Wanderful/README.md

 npm run dev

-This application was from a group project forked from my school account GitHub.
+This application was from a group project mirrored from my school account GitHub.